 By closely observing the needs of your clients and looking at the capabilities of your organization, you will be able to create offerings that can address customers’ needs within the expertise of your team.

 Increased Perceived Value and not just Realized Value.

 Coming up with new and innovative services and solutions, with the potential to impact our customers, is not an easy task.
-But if you will proactively observe customers, their current situation needs as well as your organization’s own lapses and capabilities, you will surely find an opportunity for growth and success that was not seen before.
-And those services and solutions could be the key to customer’s success as well as yours.
+But if you will proactively observe customers and their current situation requires as well as your organization’s own lapses and capabilities, you will surely find an opportunity for growth and success that was not seen before.
+And those services and solutions could be the key to customers’ success as well as yours.

 Integration with Existing Offers

 Customer Success Services are better off bundled with existing services rather than offering it as a stand-alone product.
 Now, you should review all your existing products and services bundles and find out where this new paid CS service best fits.
 For example, on a Standard Program geared towards mid-sized to large organizations, you can have a 6hrs/month CS service plus semi-annual EBRs; and, for Premium Programs, a 12hrs/month CS service plus Quarterly EBRs.
 This is along with health assessments, product reviews and rollouts, and Accelerators which include Auditing services.
 Additional learning components can also be integrated into the bundles and must increase along with the customer tier and hours of CS consultation.

 In terms of pricing, you must consider time.
 Assess the hourly rate of every task that will go into delivering the service, including demand for manpower, resources, and talent; decide from there the total cost of fulfilling that additional service.

 Charging for customer success is advisable in certain situations, and you should take careful and considerable measures before launching one.
 To be successful, you will need to:

 - Develop an appropriate strategy for different client segments and determine fees based on customer-perceived value as well as service costs.

 - Test your initiative and continually improve your services.